-Our paper discusses the following epistemological issues, using a timeline-based approach to provide evidence for or against the following assumptions.
+This article discusses the following epistemological issues using a timeline-based approach to provide evidence for or against the following assumptions:

-- 1. Is Abdul Rahman Embong's proposition suggesting that "rakyat" is a social category equivalent to social class, race/ethnicity, gender, urbanrural divide, etc.? - 2.
-Because in doing so, it is a valiant effort at overcoming such social stratification, but also possesses some ontological doubt, since it would imply that "rakyat" is one whole collective by itself, without any subdivisions like social class, race/ethnicity, gender, etc. - 3.
-What about embedded relationships of power within the lump sum category of "rakyat"?
+- 1. Is Abdul Rahman Embong's proposition suggesting that rakyat is a social category equivalent to social class, race/ethnicity, gender, and urban-rural divide? - 2.
+Because in doing so, it is a valiant effort at overcoming such social stratification, but also possesses some ontological doubt, since it would imply that rakyat is one whole collective by itself, without any subdivisions like social class, race/ethnicity, and gender.

-This essay employs a method of which there is growing interest in the qualitative field, namely visual timeline methods (Kolar, Farah Ahmad, Chan, & Erickson, 2015).
-The creation of visual timelines has been used by scholars such as Kolar,
+3. What about embedded relationships of power within the lump sum category of rakyat?

-Farah Ahmad, Chan, & Erickson (2015) to inform their verbal semi structured interviewing.
-However, we are not using deeply technical automated software, but rather the concept of a timeline to act as a representation of the historical trajectory we wish to discuss and provide as evidence.
-Running parallel to each other would be three variables, namely Malaysian history throughout the precolonial (before 16th century), colonial (16th to mid-20thcentury) and post-colonial (after 1957) periods; as well as the evolution of Malaysian studies as a field; and the development of the concept of "rakyat" or "folk" universally.
-Thus we aim to analyse whether the use of the term "folk" or "rakyat" matches the other two variables as a contemporary paradigm.
+This article employs a method that is gaining growing interest in the qualitative field, namely visual timeline methods (Kolar et al. 2015).
+The creation of visual timelines has been used by scholars such as Kolar et al. (2015) to inform their semi-structured interviewing.
+However, we are not using deeply technical automated software, but rather the concept of a timeline to represent the historical trajectory we wish to discuss and provide as evidence.
+Running parallel to each other would be three variables, namely Malaysian history throughout the pre-colonial (before the 16th century), colonial (16th to mid-20th century) and post-colonial (after 1957) periods; as well as the evolution of Malaysian studies as a field; and the development of the concept of rakyat or folk universally.
+Thus, we aim to analyse whether the use of the term folk or rakyat matches the other two variables as a contemporary paradigm.

-Shamsul Amri Baharuddin (2010) presents a general, concise development of Malaysia's social and political trajectory, and in particular, its inter-ethnic relations post World War 2 (post 1945) to showcase Malaysia's example of unity in diversity.
+Shamsul (2010) presents a general, concise development of Malaysia's social and political trajectory, and in particular, its inter-ethnic relations post-World War II (post-1945) to showcase Malaysia's example of unity in diversity.

-The conflict-ridden epoch in Malaysia (1948-1960)
+The Conflict-Ridden Epoch in Malaysia (1948-1960)

 Examining Malaysia from the conflict perspective cannot be avoided.
-The first decade after the Second World War (SWW) was a turbulent period.
-This point of time was coloured by divergent patterns, which on one hand was an almost anarchic situation because of the war and its negative effects.
-On the other hand there were the efforts by the British colonial state in rebuilding the socioeconomic framework through forceful methods.
+The first decade after the Second World War was a turbulent period.
+This point in time was coloured by divergent patterns, which, on one hand, was an almost anarchic situation because of the war and its negative effects.
+On the other hand, the British colonial state made efforts to rebuild the socioeconomic framework through forceful methods.
 It was a challenge to seek a middle ground between anarchy and harmony.
-Some of the institutional structures that were founded to solve the major challenges during this period still survive.
-(Shamsul A. B., 2010; 2020).
+Some of the institutional structures that were founded to solve the major challenges during this period still survive (Shamsul 2010; 2020).

-Malaysia, a nation in 'stable tension' (1969-2008)
+Malaysia, a Nation in Stable Tension (1969-2008)

-On May 13 of 1969, an open and violent ethnic conflict emerged in Kuala Lumpur, the capital of Malaysia.
+On 13th May 1969, an open and violent ethnic conflict emerged in Kuala Lumpur, the capital of Malaysia.
 Ethnic violence also occurred in a few other locations but away from Kuala Lumpur.
-Although the conflict was localized and successfully controlled, the aftermath was felt throughout the country.
-This was the trial by fire for ethnic relations in a post-Independent Malaysia, becoming a landmark event in analyses of politics and sociology of Malaysia society, as well as the individual consciousness of Malaysians, due to its traumatic nature.
-It raised people's awareness and repackaged the image of Malaysia's ethnic relations, altering its mechanics (Shamsul A. B., 2010; 2020).
+Although the conflict was localised and successfully controlled, the aftermath was felt throughout the country.
+This was the trial by fire for ethnic relations in a post-independent Malaysia, becoming a landmark event in analyses of politics and sociology of Malaysian society, as well as the individual consciousness of Malaysians, due to its traumatic nature.
+It raised people's awareness and repackaged the image of Malaysia's ethnic relations, altering its mechanics (Shamsul 2010; 2020).